microsoft/azure-trust-agents/README.md

 - **Challenge 01**: **[Microsoft Agent Framework](challenge-1/README.md)**: Learn the Agent Framework, create 2 core agents, build a 3rd auditing agent, implement sequential orchestration, and create sequential workflows
 - **Challenge 02**: **[Connect to Alert MCP Server](challenge-2/readme.md)**: Step-by-step connection to your Alert MCP, deploy Container App with OpenAPI, expose as MCP Server, and integrate with orchestration using GitHub Copilot
 - **Challenge 03**: **[Making Your AI Agents Less Mysterious (and More Trackable)](challenge-3/readme.md)**: Transform your fraud detection workflow into a fully transparent, enterprise-grade system with comprehensive observability using OpenTelemetry and Azure Application Insights
-- **Challenge 04**: **[Responsible AI & Observability](challenge-4/readme.md)**: Implement Responsible AI practices, OpenTelemetry monitoring, GitHub Actions evaluation, and full integration with Log Analytics
+- **Challenge 04**: **[Fraud Alert Management Frontend](challenge-4/readme.md)**: Deploy and integrate a fraud alert management frontend with your agent system, including real-time alert visualization, dashboard analytics, and comprehensive alert management capabilities

 ## Contributing